 Yorkshire Terrier Blog

 As dogs get older, health problems are inevitable.
 Yorkies can have three types of health problems.
 Acquired, inherited, or congenital.
 Some of the vulnerabilities are hereditary, so Yorkies carry abnormalities since they are born.
 During their life, Yorkies are at high risk of catching diseases, so proper awareness can prevent them.
-We will cover some of the most common health problems.
+We will cover some of the most common older Yorkies health problems.

 Skin Allergies